EricZinda/Perplexity/backlog.md

 New Language:
     Hi Pri:
-        - table for two please
-            - also: table for two, please
-            - only generate _for_x_cause, unclear what that means
-            - Theory: suspect this might fix it: https://delphinqa.ling.washington.edu/t/hi-table-for-2-please-missing-parse-with-discourse-greet-and-please-a/1017/4
-        - could we see menus? -> I don't understand the way you are using: see
         - Work through cancelling order language
             - Can we cancel my X?
             - I want to cancel my X